haskellweekly/haskellweekly/data/newsletter/issue-214.markdown

   > Is there a way to get the convenience of `RecordWildCards` and the safety of knowing that modifying the type will cause a compile error?

 - [Reanimate: a tutorial on making programmatic animations](https://williamyaoh.com/posts/2020-05-31-reanimate-nqueens-tutorial.html) by William Yao
-  > Today we’re going to see how to make the animation from the last post about my experience using Reanimate.
+  > Today we're going to see how to make the animation from the last post about my experience using Reanimate.

 - [Responsive IDEs](https://mpickering.github.io/ide/posts/2020-05-29-hiedb.html) by Zubin Duggal
-  > I will discuss some of the latest developments with respect to the ghcide architecture and how we’ve been working to increase its responsiveness.
+  > I will discuss some of the latest developments with respect to the ghcide architecture and how we've been working to increase its responsiveness.

 - [Setting up a Haskell development environment with Nix](https://romainviallard.dev/en/blog/setting-up-a-haskell-development-environment-with-nix/) by Romain Viallard
   > For this first entry, we'll explore how to quickly setup a reliable environment to hack on our Haskell projects using the Nix language and its Nixpkgs infrastructure.